 The University of Otago purchased Carrington Hall in 1992.

-A wonderful account of the history of Carrington College is contained within the book 'A Triumph of Improvisation - The Stuart Residence Halls Council, Stuart House, Arana Hall, Carrington Hall 1941 - 1991' compiled by G.A.
+A wonderful account of the history of Carrington College and the Stuart Residence Halls Council is contained within the book 'A Triumph of Improvisation - The Stuart Residence Halls Council, Stuart House, Arana Hall, Carrington Hall 1941 - 1991' compiled by G.A.
 Macaulay and copies are available to read at the college.

 On 11 December 1944 Mr Carrington reported to the Council that the Education Board had purchased the Halstead property in Heriot Row for 6,200 punds and that verbal agreement had been made for the Stuart House Council to manage the property on a basis similar to that obtaining at Arana Hall with the University, namely to act as agent, and pay for the rates and maintenance."